Ah, you've hit a roadblock.

 The software can also be used for any stage of a company's financial planning processes, from planning to budgeting to analyzing end results.
 And though financial planning is a large part of ERP software, the features encompass every part of sales and operations planning.

-ERP systems all revolve around one data structure with a common database which fuels collaborations as users get to share data.
-The systems reduce risk as the systems offer financial controls.
+ERP systems all revolve around one data structure with a common database, which fuels collaborations as users get to share data.
+The systems reduce risk as they offer financial controls.

 And when it comes to the customer experience, you can examine some of the reviews here.